Portrait of a Courtesan (Caravaggio): Provenance

 In 1812, the descendants of Giustiniani, due to the financial difficulties of the family, put up for sale a significant part of the family's painting collections, which were purchased by Frederick William III of Prussia in 1815.
 It is believed that this sale included the current portrait which was then placed in the Kaiser Friedrich Museum, in Berlin.
 The canvas was probably destroyed in a great fire that took place in 1945, where many works of art were lost, including other paintings by Caravaggio, also from the Giustiniani collection.

 Contemporary versions

 In 2017, Tasmanian artist Johannes Verhoeff was given the task to create two versions of the Portrait of a Courtesan at MONA (Museum of Old and New Art, in Hobart, Tasmania).
 This was part of an experiment to determine if a theory put forward by Caravaggio expert Roberta Lupucci, of Florence, Italy, could be true.
 Lapucci proposed that the original painting was made with the help of a number of optical devices which caused a facial distortion, claimed to be quite noticeable in the portrait.
 Verhoeff was tasked to make one recreation with the original distortion, whereas the second painting was created to represent Fillide as she could have looked without the optical distortion.
 Both paintings now belong to MONA.

+Literature References

+2020 book by German novelist Ingrid Noll, "In Liebe Dein Karl", contains a fictional story written from the perspective of Fillide, called "Das weisse Hemd der Hure" (The white shirt of the prostitute), which tells of the encounter of Fillide and Caravaggio.